burst-apps-team/burst-wiki/exchanges.md

 Exchanges currently trading Burst
 ---------------------------------

-Burst can be traded on the following exchanges against the given other currencies:
+Burst can be traded on the following exchanges against the given other currencies:[1][2]

 | Name                                                             | Currencies                        | HF1 Support |
 |------------------------------------------------------------------|-----------------------------------|-------------|